thedemonsid/levi/Readme.md

 ## Demo

-You can access the live demo of the project at [Demo Link](https://levi-frontend.vercel.app/)
+You can access the live demo of the project frontend at [Demo Link](https://levi-frontend.vercel.app/)

 ## Installation